King Street Station Renovation, Washington, United States of America

 The station is the main transportation hub and gateway into Seattle.
 It provides services to the trains operating on those rail lines, including along the Amtrak Cascades and Coast Starlight routes.

 It provides connections to the Sound Transit commuter rail and light rail services, as well as local and regional buses.
-It will also provide services for the Seattle's First Hill Streetca when it reopens in 2013.
+It also provides services for the Seattle’s First Hill Streetca.

 The passenger facilities at the station include three island platforms, nine tracks, rest rooms and a baggage checking area.